 “Black Panther 2”

 It was reported in October last year that Ryan Coogler had signed on to write and direct the sequel to his Oscar-nominated blockbuster “Black Panther,” which grossed $1.3 billion at the box office worldwide.

 Production on the sequel is expected to start either later this year or early in 2020.
 Coogler has been working on the drama “Wrong Answer,” which stars “Black Panther” villain and frequent Coogler collaborator Michael B. Jordan.
 There have not been any plot details for “Black Panther 2” nor has there been movement on the casting front.

 There’s actually been a lot of movement recently on this project.
-Earlier this month the studio added “Stranger Things” actor David Harbour to the cast, after casting “Fighting With My Family” star Florence Pugh in March.
+In April the studio added “Stranger Things” actor David Harbour to the cast, after casting “Fighting With My Family” star Florence Pugh in March.

 Their roles, as well as the plot of the movie, have been kept under wraps.
 The film, however, is expected to be a prequel to the “Avengers” days of Scarlett Johansson’s Black Widow character.

-Production on the solo Black Widow film is set to begin in June, with Cate Shortland (“Berlin Syndrome”) directing from Ned Benson’s rewrite of Jac Schaeffer’s previous script draft.
+Some leaked photos from the set leaked in June, when production on the solo Black Widow film was set to begin.
+Cate Shortland (“Berlin Syndrome”) is directing from Ned Benson’s rewrite of Jac Schaeffer’s previous script draft.